citiesense/docs/pages/05-Projects.md

 ![alt text](https://gifyu.com/images/ezgif.com-video-to-gif6f4e17.gif "Fill out the form to add your local data.")

 ### Step 3 - Create the new record
 Once you have all your data about the property and any photos added to the form, go ahead and click on the blue **Create** button at the bottom.
-You will need to refresh the page or select another property in order for you new records to show up for this property.
+You will need to refresh the page or select another property in order for this new record to show up as part of this property on the sidebar.

 ![alt text](https://gifyu.com/images/ezgif.com-video-to-gif73b738.gif "Refresh the page to see your new record.")